MuktiRocket/Schedule-app-hapi-node-js/README.md

     npm install

+ To run migrations and generate the tables

+    npx prisma migrate dev
+    npx prisma generate

 Once the setup is completed run to run the project locally.

     npm run dev

-## To run migrations and generate the tables

-    npx prisma migrate dev
-    npx prisma generate

 ## Swagger Url And Credentials